-the police station.
+When I was about five years old, my mum brought me to the police station.
 I was afraid that I had gotten in trouble!
-But she picked me up and pointed at the old Traffic Police ambition to join the Police Force, to be just like my mum, Headquarters at Maxwell Road and said proudly, "This is as I look up to her. where mummy works."
+But she picked me up and pointed at the old Traffic Police Headquarters at Maxwell Road and said proudly, "This is where mummy works."
 I recall that she had gone back to complete some work even though it was her day off.
-From As my mum was working shifts when we were younger, we that experience, and various other policing stories that my mum would share with us.
-I knew, without a doubt, that immense pride in her job.
+From that experience, and various other policing stories that my mum would share with us, I knew, without a doubt, that my mum was a responsible and hard worker who took immense pride in her job.
 Her work ethic is exemplary and is something that I hope to emulate.

-brother and wanted to play a part in keeping Singapore safe.
+JA: I saw policing through the lenses of my mum and my brother and wanted to play a part in keeping Singapore safe.
 Both of them inspired me to sign on and follow in their footsteps.